Recycling in England. It can sometimes feel like you’re going round in circles.

 Merseyside narrowly avoided the bottom of the pile (2.78), with Tyne and Wear placing third to last (3.31).

-The full roundup
+The national roundup

 So here’s the whole picture – an eye-popping cartographic representation of England’s “green and pleasant land” based on adjusted recycling policy scores.
 Or in other words, a map.
 Hover over each county to see its grade.